nidaanjum89/Automation_Tests/README.md

-# Automation_Tests
+# Steps to exceute tests
-Contains tests of Auto1
+please follow the document inorder to setup the environment Setup Instructions